gnois/luaty/README.md

-Luaty is another language with [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule) that transcompiles into clean Lua code.
+Luaty is another language with [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule) that transcompiles into clean Lua.
 Its syntax is brief yet unambiguous, with a compiler that is relatively unforgiving.
 The compiler itself is written in Luaty and compiled into Lua.